Microservice-API-Patterns/LakesideMutual/risk-management-server/README.md

 # Lakeside Mutual : Risk-Management server

-The Risk-Management service allows the professionals of Lakeside Mutual to periodically download a customer data report which helps them during risk assessment.
+The Risk-Management service allows the professionals of Lakeside Mutual to periodically download a customer data report which helps them with risk assessments.

 ## IDE